How is proof of origin provided?

 The certificate is endorsed by a customs authority, who is left with one copy of the application with attachments.
 The endorsed certificate, i.e. the top copy of the application set, the exporter delivers to the buyer or the consignee in the agreed upon way.
 EUR.1 and other certificates for preferential treatment are endorsed at Customs’ customer service points.

 The EUR-MED Movement Certificate is a special certificate of origin used for Pan-Euro-Mediterranean cumulation.
 The certificate only partly differs from the EUR.1 movement certificate.

-The main types of invoice declarations and declarations of origin are:
+The main types of invoice declarations and origin declarations:

-- An authorised exporters invoice declaration or declaration of origin, where the value of the originating goods is not restricted.
-Canada: Origin declaration by an exporter registered with Customs.
+- Invoice declaration or origin declaration made out by an approved exporter, where the value of the goods contained in the consignment is not restricted.
+Export to Canada: this origin declaration is used by exporters that are registered with Customs.

 Template for declaration of origin

 Official Journal of the European Union L 54, 26.2.2013